Exploring Shakespearean Tragedy:

 A cautionary admiration of man’s natural glory, encompassed by the tragic processes of nature, particularly the tensely penetrating processes of Poison. with an emphasis on Piercing Ambiguity.

-If we consider only the last phrase of each dynamis—emphasis on Perplexing Paradox, Ennobling Inevitability Excruciating Incompatibility, Piercing Ambiguity—it becomes clear that the Great Tragedies are so different from one another that they do not at all invite contemplation of what, in fact, unites them as a consistent tragedic sub-genre with its own dynamis of which the four tragedies are extraordinary variations.
+If we consider only the last phrase of each dynamis—emphasis on Perplexing Paradox, Ennobling Inevitability Excruciating Incompatibility, Piercing Ambiguity—it becomes clear that the Great Tragedies are so different from one another that they do not invite contemplation of what, in fact, unites them as a consistent tragedic sub-genre with its own dynamis of which the four tragedies are extraordinary variations.

 Throughout literary criticism of the last four hundred years, it has always been too obvious to fully mention and to fully explore that the Great Tragedies are, in fact, a whole unto themselves, that they are a singular literary achievement as a group, that the achievement is centered in having so single a vision and so wide and varying a scope.
 Our set of four power variations is simultaneously an insistence on the singular consistent literary achievement of the group.